Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### Stability
-Stability can be a combination of economic, social and political stability.
-In the short-term, migration allows countries of destination to receive greater income tax (the vast majority of migrants, approximately 7
+Stability refers to a combination of economic, social and political stability.
+In the short-term, migration allows countries of destination to receive greater income tax (the vast majority of migrants, approximately 73%, are economic migrants who pay both income tax and VAT on purchased goods).
+In the UK for example, this income tax equates to around £16 billion for the public purse - despite the accusations of "benefits tourism" and abuse of public services.
+Social stability is also allowed

 #### Growth